tdmeye19/DataViz_Final_Project/updates.md

 ## April 27 End of Class

 I fixed the circle on the keeper plot as it was too large.
 I also focused on adding player specific expected goals into a new tab.
 I got it to filter by the club they chose, and then I am trying to allow the user to hover over a point and it will show their name and position.
 I will also fix some small formatting issues to make my plot readable to someone who might not know MLS very well.

+## May 2 Beginning of Class

+I added the labels for the player specific expected goals plot.
+I tried to add the hover option, but now the playerplot is not in the tab, and I am not sure where I went wrong.
+I need to figure out how to get that back, while also seeing if the hover option is working or not.